Before You Begin

 The drywall screw is threaded through a plaster washer and then driven through the plaster and into the ceiling joists or wood lath.
 The screw and washer pull the loose plaster tight against the framing, restoring the ceiling.
 By surrounding the area with plaster washers, you can stabilize the plaster so that it doesn't sag any further.

-You may find plaster washers at hardware stores in neighborhoods with old houses.
 We found them at Charles St. Supply Co. in Boston where you can buy them online or by mail-order.
 Many home centers and hardware stores carry them, too.

 Pull the loose plaster from the wall.
 Work carefully and remove only the loose plaster that has broken off from the surrounding plaster.

 Step 2 : Install drywall screws and plaster washers around the perimeter of the loose area